drone-comp/drone-comp.ita.br/content/home/welcome.md

   label: or our discord channel
 ---

-Our research group designs and develops computer systems and computational methods for the next-generation air transportation system.
+Our research group conducts high-level research on the design and development of computer systems and computational methods for the next-generation air transportation system.